 After submitting your application, a Candidate Engagement Facilitator (CEF) will invite you to complete your online aptitude testing.
 Aptitude tests are an important part of the application process and provide us with some specific information about how you might perform in a particular job.

 Once your application has been submitted and you have successfully cleared the initial vetting process, you will be provided with instructions and a link to begin your online assessments.
 These tests can be taken at home in your own time and you will have seven days to complete them.

-Preparing for A-Day
+Preparing for Online Aptitude Testing

 - Flight Mathematics - assesses your ability to work out speed, distance, flight time and fuel consumption calculations.